LINKS:

 Parent Tips are provided by the United Services for Effective Parenting-Ohio, Inc. as a tool to assist parents, teachers, grandparents and all who help to care for and to raise our children.
 For more Parent Tips refer to the links at the bottom of this Parent Tip.

-USEP-OHIO PARENT TIP: Speak Now -You Must
+USEP-OHIO PARENT TIP: Fall Frustrations

 More Parenting Tips